carlykleinstern/carlykleinstern.github.io/index.md

 I make high-altitude in-situ water vapor measurements in the upper troposphere and lower stratosphere (UT/LS).

 Our instrument is the Chicago Water Isotope Spectrometer (ChiWIS), which flies aboard high-altitude research aircraft like the M-55 Geophysica and
 [NASA's WB-57](https://airbornescience.nasa.gov/aircraft/WB-57_-_JSC).
-I am part of the [Asian Summer Monsoon Chemical and Climate Impact (ACCLIP)](https://www2.acom.ucar.edu/acclip) mission, which will have science flights out of Osan Air Base, South Korea in Summer 2022.
+I am part of the [Asian Summer Monsoon Chemical and Climate Impact Project (ACCLIP)](https://www2.acom.ucar.edu/acclip), which will have science flights out of Osan Air Base, South Korea in Summer 2022.

 ### Experience